brexhq/prompt-engineering/README.md

 ### A Brief, Incomplete, and Somewhat Incorrect History of Language Models

-> :pushpin: Skip [to here](#what-is-a-prompt) if you actually just want the
+> :pushpin: Skip [to here](#what-is-a-prompt) if you'd like to jump past the
-> prompt crash course.
-This section is for the curious minded, though may also
+> history of language models.
+This section is for the curious minded, though
-> help you understand the reasoning behind the advice that follows.
+> may also help you understand the reasoning behind the advice that follows.

 #### Pre-2000’s